Judge grants stay in Trump refugee order, blocks some removals

 The ACLU in Massachusetts said two UMass associate professors who are legal residents from Iran were among those being detained due to Trump's order.
 The Legal Aid Justice Center said between 50 and 60 were detained at Washington Dulles International Airport were detained.

-Stanford PhD student Nisrin Elamin Abdelraham, a legal U.S. resident and green card holder from Sudan, said she was detained for five hours after arriving on a flight to JFK late Friday.
+Stanford PhD student Nisrin Elamin Abdelrahman, a legal U.S. resident and green card holder from Sudan, said she was detained for five hours after arriving on a flight to JFK late Friday.

 After putting her green card into the machine her picture returned with an 'X' on it, she said, but employees at first said she should be processed the normal way.
 Then a supervisor said, "Well, hold up.
 We just got a message," she recalled.